matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 In practice, these detection approaches show some patterns on which we can train ML algorithms.
 System calls for example, in dynamic analysis, can be a key feature or attribute that identifies a file as malware, so we might say that feature holds a lot of weight in decision tree or neural network.

 ## Explainablity in Machine Learning
+This is brings us to the issue at hand: the reasons for why AI outputs something is